spaceship-prompt/spaceship-prompt/docs/sections/kubectl.zh.md

 ## Kubernetes version `kubectl_version`

 The `kubectl_version` section shows the version of the Kubernetes.
-The `kubectl_version` section shows the version of the Kubernetes.
 It is shown only when `kubectl` binary is available.

 ### Options